executors/executors/appendices.md

 [P1194 - The Compromise Executors Proposal: A lazy simplification of P0443](https://wg21.link/P1194)      Initial proposal to integrate senders and receivers into this proposal.
 2018-10-08

 [P1232 - Integrating executors with the standard library through customization](https://wg21.link/P1232)  Proposes to allow executors to customize standard algorithms directly.
 2018-10-08

+[P1244 - Dependent Execution for a Unified Executors Proposal for C++](https://wg21.link/P1244)           Vestigal futures-based dependent execution functionality excised from later revisions of this proposal.
+2018-10-08

-[P1341 - Unifying asynchronous APIs in C++ standard Library](https://wg21.link/P1341)                     Identifies various incompatibilities between executors, senders, receivers, coroutines, and parallel algorithms.
+[P1341 - Unifying asynchronous APIs in C++ standard Library](https://wg21.link/P1341)                     Proposes enhancements making senders awaitable.
 2018-11-25

 [P1393 - A General Property Customization Mechanism](https://wg21.link/P1393)                             Standalone paper proposing the property customization used by P0443 executors.
 2019-01-13

-[P1677 - Cancellation is not an Error](https://wg21.link/P1677)                                           Motivates the need for `done` in addition to `error`.
+[P1677 - Cancellation is serendipitous-success](https://wg21.link/P1677)                                  Motivates the need for `done` in addition to `error`.
 2019-05-18

 [P1678 - Callbacks and Composition](https://wg21.link/P1678)                                              Argues for callbacks/receivers as a universal design pattern in the standard library.
 2019-05-18